Macavity/siyuan-database-properties-panel/README.md

 - Familiar Interface: Provides a user experience similar to popular note-taking applications like Notion and Anytype while keeping the design of SiYuan
 - Allow optionally to hide the primary key
 - Allow optionally to hide empty fields

-## Limitations

-Editing attributes on the page is now supported.
-~~Currently, the plugin only supports the display of attributes on the page created from the database row.
-Adjusting the attributes directly from the page is not yet supported.~~

 ## Data Security Statement